ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/experimental-metadata.md

 Authors: <br>
 Contributors:

-Sculpting data, i.e. generating data and annotating data, involves a wide set of skills ranging from knowledge about the data in the specific domain being considered, plus general expertise on data management, enabling the storage, interpretation, preservation and re-use of data.
+Managing data, i.e. generating data and annotating data, involves a wide set of skills ranging from knowledge about the data in the specific domain being considered, plus general expertise on data management, enabling the storage, interpretation, preservation and re-use of data.

 This tutorial will explore some of the concepts, required skills and available software tools useful for managing the data and metadata --- or data about the data --- maintained in tables, i.e. in spreadsheet programs.